 There will be five unit tests worth a total of 38.5 percent of your final grade: three 25 minute exams worth 5.5 percent each and two 50 minutes exams worth 11 percent each.
 Most of the problems on the unit tests will be similar to, or elaborations of, homework and group work.
 Each exam will contain at least one problem very similar to the writing assignment problems.
 Note that the sections in your text entitle "What Have I Learned?" are like our writing assignment problems, so these would be good practice problems prior to an exam.
 Other questions may test definitions, example problems, and/or class work.
 Note that answers to selected section problems are in the back of your text.
 You may wish to use these as practice problems.
 The final will be a comprehensive test worth 25 percent of your grade.
 If you are unable to attend class on any exam day you must notify Dr. Eisenhart (269) 387-4117 or (269) 873-8194 before the exam or a make-up may be denied.
-All APPROVED make-up exams will be given on the mass final exam date: Thursday, April 26 during the evening.
+All APPROVED make-up exams will be given on the mass final exam date: Thursday, Dec.
+13 some time in the evening.

 Any student with a documented disability (e.g., physical, learning, psychiatric, vision, hearing, etc.) who needs to arrange reasonable accommodations must contact their instructor and the appropriate disability services office at the beginning of the semester.
 If you believe you need some type of accommodation due to a disability and haven’t yet talked with the Disabled Services for Students office, do so immediately.